Please ensure Javascript is enabled for purposes of website accessibility

 As we process how to co-create your parenting manual, we will gain clarity on your choices that align you to a power struggle or healthy relationship.

-Is there a manual for parenting?
+Is there a parenting Manual?

 I think that you are writing that manual every day and with every interaction.
-No one is writing the parenting manual alone, or is every manual meant to be the same.
+No one is writing the parenting manual alone, nor is every manual meant to be the same.
 The authors are the parents of the past, you, and your family in your home.

 The truth bomb is that the manual you are writing is the documentation of your relationship.
 In this relationship, you play a part, and your child plays a role.
-You are cultivating and co-created with both elements in harmony and balance, creating a strong and connected relationship.
+You are cultivating and co-creating with both elements in harmony and balance, creating a strong and connected relationship.

 Take a moment now and think of someone in your life that makes you feel safe, seen, and heard.
-I want you to think about a person you take your struggles to in the challenging times.
+I want you to think about a person you take your struggles to in challenging times.
 What does that trust feel like in your body?

 Those relationships that came to mind are cultivated, nurtured, and cared for over a lifetime.
 Together, those relationships are grown in connection and not perfection, much like the plants in my home.
 It took time to understand each plant's needs and how to take care of them.
 I had to be aware and look for the signs of the plant’s health.
-Sometimes I miss the signs or cues that plants give me.
+Sometimes, I miss the signs or cues that plants give me.
 My goal is to grow healthy, thriving plants.
 That means getting soil or watering them at times.
 It is not about perfection.
 It is about being open and aware and working on not letting the plant get too dry or too curled.

 Are you a carpenter parent or a gardener?